atrinh1996/calculator_compiler/README.md

 > `make toplevel.native`

 ## Run
-Please use the following test file with the following flags.
+Please use the following test input file with the following flags.
 Successful run with output the expressions.

+*run with no arguments*
+> `./toplevel.native`

+*prints the ast*
 > `./toplevel.native -a test-maths.arith`

+*outputs type checked sast*
 > `./toplevel.native -s test-maths.arith`

-*outputs type checked sast*

 ## TODO
 complete `codegen.ml` to create the LLVM.